-The Board of Directors of the Company is duly constituted with proper balance of Executive Director, Non-Executive Directors and Independent Directors.
-The changes took place in the composition of the Board of Directors during the period under review were carried out in compliance with the provisions of the Act.
+i) The Board of Directors of the Company is duly constituted with proper balance of Executive Director, Non-Executive Directors and Independent Directors.
+No changes took place in the composition of the Board of Directors during the period under review.